mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kanosin," I said, slowly rinsing the syringe in a basin of ocean water.
 I pulled the plunger out to fill it and pushed it again to empty.

-"The narcotic?
-Why are you using Kanosin on injuries and hypoxia?"
+"What?
+That's a drug!
+Why are you using it on the injured?!"

 "Because it works."

 She gaped, both astonished and deeply horrified.
 I stopped the rinsing and walked a few paces to fetch a long monobodied forcep, placing the syringe into the end and immersing it into the fire.
 I didn't speak.
 My mother had taught me to be discerning about who I told about Kanosin; only those those who would use the knowledge well and accept its truth deserved to know.
 Pomri would barely accept what she saw herself.

+"Where I'm from, you would be banished for doing that."

+"Where I'm from, A person's life is worth more than a day off from consciousness."

+Pomri was taken aback, unsure of what to say, but still immensely curious.

 "How does it work?" she implored.